Soluna Expands Blockware Deal With 3.3 MW at Texas Wind-Powered Bitcoin, AI Data Center

 AI-generated image: synthetic visual, not an actual depiction of events, people, or locations.

-Soluna has expanded its partnership with Blockware, adding new capacity at its West Texas data center campus as the firm pushes deeper into vertically integrated, renewable-powered infrastructure.
+Soluna (NASDAQ: SLNH) has expanded its partnership with Blockware, adding new capacity at its West Texas data center campus as the firm pushes deeper into vertically integrated, renewable-powered infrastructure.

 The Nasdaq-listed developer announced Tuesday that Blockware will deploy an additional 3.3 megawatts (MW) at Soluna’s Project Dorothy 1B site, marking the fourth expansion between the two companies.
 The deal also makes Blockware the first customer at the 25 MW facility.